nedarta/yii2-calendar-widget/README.md

 ## Styling

-The widget uses standard Bootstrap 5 classes and a minimal custom CSS file.
+The widget uses standard Bootstrap 5 classes and includes a custom CSS file with specific classes for Saturdays, Sundays, and celebrations:

+- `.saturday`: Applied to Saturday cells (default: blue text).
+- `.sunday`: Applied to Sunday cells (default: red text).
+- `.celebration`: Applied to cells defined in the `celebrations` array.

 To override styles, you can point to your own CSS in your application's asset bundle or use the widget within a themed container.

 ## Testing

-This package includes a comprehensive PHPUnit test suite with 21 test cases covering all major functionality.
+This package includes a comprehensive PHPUnit test suite with 27 test cases covering all major functionality.

 ### Running Tests